Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: Introduction

 We propose a \emph{decoupled surrogate} that departs from the augmented-action family entirely.
 The class head uses a softmax, producing $p(x)\in\Delta^K$.
 Each expert head uses an independent sigmoid, producing $u_j(x)\in(0,1)$.
-The defer rule then compares $\max_k p_k(x)$ with $\max_j u_j(x)$ directly in probability space.
-This factorization aligns both axes at once and is, to our knowledge, the first multi-expert L2D surrogate that simultaneously: \emph{(i)}~identifies $(\eta,\alpha)$ at the population optimum with a categorical class posterior $p\in\Delta^K$; \emph{(ii)}~has fully decoupled, uniformly bounded optimization geometry (no amplification, no starvation, no class--expert coupling); \emph{(iii)}~admits an $\mathcal{H}$-consistency bound whose calibration constant does not grow with~$J$ for fixed $\beta{=}\lambda/J$.
+This factorization aligns both axes at once and is, to our knowledge, the first multi-expert L2D surrogate to simultaneously: \emph{(i)}~identify $(\eta,\alpha)$ at the population optimum with a categorical class posterior $p\in\Delta^K$; \emph{(ii)}~have fully decoupled, uniformly bounded optimization geometry (no amplification, no starvation, no class--expert coupling); \emph{(iii)}~admit a consistency bound with calibration constant $\max\{2\sqrt{2},\sqrt{2J/\lambda}\}$, which is invariant in~$J$ whenever the per-expert weight $\lambda/J$ is held fixed (equivalently, $\lambda$ scales linearly with~$J$), and equals $2\sqrt{2}$ whenever $\lambda/J\ge 1/4$.

-\paragraph{Contributions.} \begin{itemize}[itemsep=0.1pt,topsep=2pt,leftmargin=*] \item[--] We analyze five augmented-action surrogates along two axes --- statistical target and optimization geometry --- and show that each surrogate trades a fix on one axis for a failure on the other (Section~\ref{sec:mismatch}).

-\item[--] We introduce a decoupled surrogate outside the augmented-action family that estimates $(\eta,\alpha)$ on their native scales and satisfies properties \emph{(i)--(iii)} (Section~\ref{sec:approach}).

-\item[--] We derive a $\sqrt{\cdot}$-form $\mathcal{H}$-consistency bound whose calibration constant is smaller than other baselines (Theorem~\ref{thm:h-consistency}).